Mumbai shocker! Woman molested by man on local train as passengers watch; video goes viral

-In a shocking incident reported from Mumbai, a woman was molested by a man who then tried to strangle her on a local train on Thursday night.
+In a shocking incident reported from Mumbai, a man molested a woman on a local train on Thursday night and tried to strangle the lady.
 The incident took place in the moving train’s handicapped compartment as the other passengers watched.
 None of the passengers tried to stop the man or pulled the chain of the train.
 The video of the incident was posted on social media and is being shared widely across various platforms.

 The couple were reportedly friends and had an altercation in a coach meant for handicapped onboard a CST-bound train between Kalyan and Dadar.
 The incident reportedly took place between 11 PM and 11:22 PM.
 The assault was caught on camera by a co-passenger.
 In this video, the man can be seen trying to overpower the woman as she tries to fight back.
 She even comes dangerously close to the train door, which was open.